rokdd/django-auto-static-libs/README.md

 ### Configuration

-Currently it supports the following libraries (bold the name of the corresponding configuration):
+Currently it supports the following libraries (bold is the name of the corresponding configuration):

 * **jquery**: jQuery from github